 helps organizations provide their employees with access to corporate applications, data, and resources from virtually anywhere on almost any device, while helping secure corporate information.
 As a cloud service, we continue to rapidly add new capabilities to Intune, over the next few months we will roll out:

 Intune-managed Office mobile apps

-that enable your workforce to securely access corporate information using the apps they know and love while preventing data leakage.
-This is achieved by managing/restricting actions such as copy/cut/paste/save-as and interaction/"open in" between apps in your managed app ecosystem.
+that enable your workforce to securely access corporate data using the apps they know and love while preventing data leakage by restricting actions such as copy/cut/paste/save as and ‘open-in’ between apps in your managed app ecosystem

 App wrapping capabilities